centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 # Proxy Gaming

 ## Examples
 The *cobra effect* is an anecdote of an occurrence in India during British rule.
 The British government, concerned about the number of venomous cobras in Delhi, offered a bounty for every dead cobra.
 Initially, this was a successful strategy; large numbers of snakes were killed for the reward.
 Eventually, however, enterprising people began to breed cobras for the income.
 When the government became aware of this, the reward program was scrapped.
 When cobra breeders set their now-worthless snakes free, the wild cobra population further increased.
 Can you spot the proxy gaming?
-We see the proxy goal of a bounty for each dead cobra failed at achieving the objective of a reduce cobra population, as it was *over-optimized* or *gamed* through raising cobras for slaughter.
+Incentivizing the proxy goal of dead cobras failed at achieving the objective of a reduced cobra population, as it was *over-optimized* or *gamed* through raising cobras for slaughter.

 If one seeks to optimise website user satisfaction, a proxy may be the number of clicks.
 This can be gamed through promoting clickbait, or through addicting users.
 The AI agent does not care whether the content converges to the user's interests, or the users interests converge to the content.
 This observation has been termed [auto-induced distributional shift](#krueger) and has been shown to be detectable in principle.